Compare 60 Accounting Software Vendors

 Cash management

-Though many businesses today are handling less cash—or none at all—managing your company’s cash or cash equivalents is a key function of all accounting software and one that is necessary for preparing the standard Statement of Cash Flows report.
+Though many small businesses today are handling less cash — or none at all — managing your company’s cash or cash equivalents is a key function of all accounting software and one that is necessary for preparing the standard Statement of Cash Flows report.
 Many accounting systems also simplify managing multiple currencies by automatically converting foreign transactions into the currency your business uses.

 Departmental accounting